github-pfeifer-syscon-de/eeprom/README.md

 * the nvflash tool is available in many shapes and colors (beware using -4...)
 * building a bootable stick with windows works best with rufus, download freeDos (lightUSB is sufficent) and with rufus select the .img
 * the existence of some nice explanations how to unbrick suggests that this is not something two or three people may have expirienced
-* the instructions with shortening some pins on the eeprom, looked a bit strange at first (the option might be to get your pc to boot and then remove the bridge, to allow programming (untested)...)
+* the instructions with shortening some pins on the eeprom, looked a bit strange at first (as it will connect two logic outputs (1-5 Cs<->Si), or even worse (1-8 Cs<->Vcc), but it will prevent the wrong firmeware being read from the chip), so your pc gets past POST and will boot.
+After that it should be possible to reprogramm the eeprom when the bridge is removed (use -y as the video-bios will not be available) (untested).
-* using a raspi allowed to bring it back to life :)
+* the alternative is using a raspi to bring it back to life, worked for me :)